2nd Battalion, 25th Marines

 The 2nd Battalion, 25th Marines (2/25) is a reserve infantry battalion in the United States Marine Corps.

-Headquartered in Garden City, New York, it has units located throughout the Mid-Atlantic States.
+Headquartered in Brooklyn, New York, it has units located throughout the Mid-Atlantic States.
 It consists of approximately 1,000 Marines and sailors under the command of the 25th Marine Regiment and the 4th Marine Division.

 Current units

 Mission

 The 2nd Battalion, 25th Marines, trains qualified units or individuals that reinforce the active components of the Marine Corps in the event of war, as well as a national emergency or any other threat to national security.

 History

 World War II

 The battalion was first activated on 1 May 1943, at Marine Corps Base Camp Lejeune, North Carolina, as the 2nd Battalion, 25th Marines.
 It was relocated during August–September 1943 to Camp Pendleton, California.
 In September 1943, 2/25 was assigned to the 4th Marine Division.
 The battalion was deployed to combat during January 1944 to Kwajalein Atoll, Marshall Islands.
 It participated in the following World War II campaigns: Kwajalein, Saipan, Tinian and Iwo Jima while under the command of Lieutenant Colonel Lewis C. Hudson.
 In October 1945, it relocated to Camp Pendleton, California and was deactivated on 31 October 1945.